 - 1. Contact your advisor when one is assigned. - 2.
-Provide your advisor with the thesis/project proposal (also called a prospectus) completed in EDUC755 or TEAC756 - 3.
+Provide your advisor with the thesis/project proposal (also called a prospectus) completed in TEAC795 or TEAC756. - 3.
 Consult with your advisor about a proposed timeline in advance.
 Be sure to follow the thesis/project timeline deadlines given in this handbook. - 4.
 Give your advisor small sections of the thesis/project at a time for feedback.
 Include previous drafts when submitting revisions. - 5.
-Include a reference list with all drafts.
-6. Submit all drafts in APA format - 6.
-Spell-check and proofread drafts thoroughly before sending them to your advisor. - 7.
+Include a reference list with all drafts. - 6.
+Submit all drafts in APA format. - 7.
+Work with your advisor to run each chapter of your thesis through Turnitin in order to confirm that your work correctly identifies content that should be attributed to others. - 8.
+Discuss the use of AI tools (e.g., OpenAI, Grammarly, etc.) to support writing assistance and preparation of the thesis.
+AI tools should not be used as a source of intellectual content or ideas. - 9.
+Spell-check and proofread drafts thoroughly before sending them to your advisor. - 10.
 Assume that it will take at least two weeks for the advisor to read and give feedback on drafts.
 At particular times of the year, advisors may be unavailable or require additional time to respond to your thesis work.
 Please communicate with your advisor early if you have hard deadlines to meet.
 Providing clear markings of what portions of the draft are new (color coding, using comments, etc.) will allow your advisor to be more efficient and will likely help you get a response more quickly.